-- This chart shows the total number of statutory benefit claims reported by reporting quarter, which demonstrates a similar trend to all claims reported in the previous slide - Excluding 2020Q2 and 2021Q3 2022Q1, there are on average 2,700 claims reported per quarter. - Statutory benefit claims reported in 2020Q2 is lower at 2,000 driven by lower traffic volumes during the first COVID-19 lockdown in NSW.
-Similarly, claims reported in quarters 2021Q3 2022Q1 are also lower at 1,700 2,000 claims due to the second COVID-19 lockdown which was longer and more severe than the previous lockdown.
-Claim volumes are also lower in reporting quarter 2022Q1, which may be partially attributed to delays in reporting - Claims reported in reporting quarters 2022Q2 2023Q1 have since increased to around 2,500 2,700 claims, suggesting a return towards pre-COVID-19 lockdown levels
+- This chart shows the total number of statutory benefit claims reported by reporting quarter\, which demonstrates a similar trend to all claims reported in the previous slide - Excluding 2020Q2 and 2021Q3 2022Q1, there are on average 2,700 claims reported per quarter - Statutory benefit claims reported in 2020Q2 is lower at 2,000 driven by lower traffic volumes during the first COVID-19 lockdown in NSW.
+Similarly, claims reported in quarters 2021Q3 2022Q1 are also lower at 1,700 2,000 claims due to the second COVID-19 lockdown.
+Claim volumes are also lower in reporting quarter 2022Q1, which may be partially attributed to delays in reporting - Claims reported in reporting quarters 202202 202302 have since increased to around 2,500 2,900 claims, suggesting a return towards pre-COVID-19 lockdown levels.

-^{}Note, the total number of statutory benefit claims include at-fault claims, not at-fault threshold claims, not at-fault non-threshold claims and claims with unknown threshold injury status.
+\Note, the total number of statutory benefit claims include at-fault claims, not at-fault threshold claims, not at-fault non-threshold claims and claims with unknown threshold injury status.
 For example, if an unknown claim has its threshold injury decision determined in subsequent reporting period, it is not considered a newly reported statutory benefit claim in this slide